 Output to JPEG would also be good enough (w.r.t.
 PNG).

 not sure if this is still relevant: netrender had something like this based on rules, see https://developer.blender.org/diffusion/BA/browse/master/netrender/balancing.py

 I tried again with double-clicking Flamenco Manager, and here it really doesn't crash.
 I'm archiving this now, because I can't reproduce the issue and thus can't find the root cause.
 If you have more information that can help, please comment here.

 Also only use mapped network drives (so S:/ instead of rackstation/software), as means something else to Blender.
 That, and of course T60131 should be fixed.

-I recommend not using any exclamation marks in your path, and only using mapped network drives (so S:/ instead of //rackstation/software).
+I recommend not using any exclamation marks in your path.
+Also only use mapped network drives (so S:/ instead of //rackstation/software), as // means something else to Blender.
 That, and of course T60131 should be fixed.

 Please make sure that you have the latest Blender Cloud add-on 1.11.0 (just released) as it contains Windows and Blender 2.8 fixes.
 If you still see issues, please provide us with a proper bug report.